View on GitHub

 3. StackTrace.h, BaseLogging.h, ExceptionHandling.h, Logging.h — diagnostic and failure-reporting foundation.

-7. WorkThread.h, DiskFileSystem.h, NetSockets.h, Platform.h — threading, disk access, socket, and host OS abstractions.
+8. WorkThread.h, DiskFileSystem.h, NetSockets.h, Platform.h — the WorkThread job runner, disk access, socket, and host OS abstractions.

 Keep new essentials APIs free of dependencies on Source/Common/, Source/Client/, Source/Server/, Source/Tools/, or embedding-project headers.